-- 7.4 Council has chosen to vary its variable rate in accordance with Section 107 of the Act, according to the subcategory of use or predominant use of the land, set out as uses of land in the most recent Land Use Codes provided by the Valuer-General. - 7.5 Annual service charges apply for the collection and disposal of garbage, recycling and green waste (only properties within the collection area) on a per waste bin basis in accordance with the rate charge specified in Council's Rates Resolution. - 7.6 The minimum waste management rates apply to all properties with a residential dwelling, business or industry regardless of whether the building is occupied or not.
+- 7.4 Council has chosen to vary its variable rate in accordance with Section 107 of the Act, according to the subcategory of use or predominant use of the land, set out as uses of land in the most recent Land Use Codes provided by the Valuer-General. - 7.5 Annual service charges apply for the collection and disposal of garbage, recycling and green waste (only for properties within the collection area) on a per waste bin basis in accordance with the rate charge specified in Council's Rates Resolution. - 7.6 The minimum waste management rates apply to all properties with a residential dwelling, business or industry regardless of whether the building is occupied or not.
 The rate may be remitted for businesses or industries that already have their own commercial waste and recycling service. - 7.7 The minimum waste management service provided is an 80L garbage (weekly) and 140L recycling (fortnightly) kerbside collection service.
-A 240L green waste monthly kerbside collection applies to properties within the designated green waste collection area.
-All residential properties paying for garbage collection have access to a pre-booked green waste (quarterly) and hard waste (bi-annual).
-Other waste management services also include recycling centres and collection of waste from public bins situated in streets, parks and reserves.
-The waste management service rate is not charged to vacant land or land only containing farm buildings, unless the property owner requests these services. - 7.8 A property owner may make an application for a larger size garbage or recycling bin and the rates will be adjusted accordingly, as per the rates charge specified in Council's Rates Resolution.
-If an application is received from a tenant the application must be signed by the property owner, unless the tenant is the ratepayer. - 7.9 A property owner may make an application for a garbage or recycling bin stabiliser.
+A 240L green waste monthly kerbside collection applies to properties within the designated green waste collection area. - 7.8 All properties will pay an additional community waste charge specified in Council's Rates Resolution.
+This charge will be inclusive of waste management services incorporating recycling centres, Mornington Park waste levy, collection of waste from public bins situated in streets, parks and reserves and managing dumped waste.
+It also includes (within designated collection areas) having access to a pre-booked green waste (quarterly) and hard waste (bi-annual) service. - 7.9 A property owner may make an application for a larger or smaller size garbage or recycling bin and the rates will be adjusted accordingly, as per the rates charges specified in Council's Rates Resolution.
+If an application is received from a tenant the application must be signed by the property owner, unless the tenant is the ratepayer. - 7.10 A property owner may make an application for a garbage or recycling bin stabiliser.
 The annual charge for the stabiliser will be in accordance with the charge specified in Council's Rates Resolution.
-If an application is received from a tenant the application must be signed by the property owner, unless the tenant is the ratepayer. - 7.10 Annual service charges also apply for wastewater treatment systems if an individual contract has not been signed with an authorised maintenance contractor. - 7.11 Council collects fire rate levies on behalf of the State Fire Commission, based on a cents in the dollar applied to the AAV of the rateable property, with a minimum fire levy charge.
-The fire levies will be in accordance with the charge specified in Council's Rates Resolution. - 7.12 Council has no role in the assessment of objections to valuations.
+If an application is received from a tenant the application must be signed by the property owner, unless the tenant is the ratepayer. - 7.11 Annual service charges also apply for wastewater treatment systems if an individual contract has not been signed with an authorised maintenance contractor. - 7.12 Council collects fire rate levies on behalf of the State Fire Commission, based on a cents in the dollar applied to the AAV of the rateable property, with a minimum fire levy charge.
+The fire levies will be in accordance with the charge specified in Council's Rates Resolution. - 7.13 Council has no role in the assessment of objections to valuations.
 The lodgement of an objection does not alter the due date for the payment of rates.
 Rates must be paid in accordance with the rates notice until otherwise notified by Council.